Plan de negocio apartamentos turisticos

 • My daughter/son, it will be a good part-time job for them to give them an allowance.

-• To keep things simple, you can also use software such as our own Lodgify vacation rental booking system and channel manager tool.
+To keep things simple, you can also use solutions such as Lodgify’s property management software and channel manager.

 Step 9.
 Marketing plan